 To know how to secure something, you must first know how it can be broken.
 As it turns out, when it comes to breaking things, I’m a natural.

-I thoroughly enjoy the challenges offered with offensive security.
-My development background helps me to understand how applications are created and how they interact with other systems, which is critical to figuring out how an application can be exploited.
+I thoroughly enjoy the challenges offered by offensive security.
+My development background helps me understand how applications are created and how they interact with other systems, which is critical to figuring out how an application can be exploited.

 Any fool can know.
 The point is to understand. -Albert Einstein

-I sharpen my ethical hacking skills in my spare time with hacking challenges such as HackTheBox, which continues to be an invaluable learning tool.
+I sharpen my ethical hacking skills in my spare time with hacking challenges such as HackTheBox, TryHackMe or machines from Vulhub, which all continue to be an invaluable learning tools.

-I choose to wield this power for good, and not evil.
-I have often consulted with teams of developers or system administrators, and advised organizations on identifying how their applications, systems and even people can be exploited.
-I then work with these teams to remediate the vulnerabilities, and create and implement preventative controls.
+I choose to wield this power for good, not evil.
+I regularly consult with development teams, system administrators, and cloud architects, advising organizations on identifying how their applications, systems, and even their people can be exploited.
+I work with these teams to remediate vulnerabilities and create and implement preventative controls to reduce risk within the organization.